EENI Global Business School

 Rapelang Rabana (South African Businesswoman).

-Rapelang Rabana (30 years old, South African Businesswoman) is considered one of the “Young Power African Women” by Forbes Africa.
+Rapelang Rabana (South African Businesswoman) is considered one of the “Young Power African Women” by Forbes Africa.

 More information about South Africa (EENI African Business Portal).